...

 Encourages Attacking Play

-ADG counteracts a scenario of a team playing totally defensively, in the belief that their best chance of winning the match is via the penalty shootout.
-This is especially common when a team has had a player sent off and is commonly referred to as “playing for penalties.”
+1. ADG counteracts a scenario of a team playing totally defensively, in the belief that their best chance of winning the match is via the penalty shootout.
+This is especially frequent when a team has had a player sent off and is commonly referred to as “playing for penalties.”

 Read More